pool2win/blog-and-docs/docs/development-updates/_posts/2024-11-21-radpool-fedipool.md

 image: assets/radpool-logo.png
 ---

 There have been a few discussions around Fedipool in the past.
-I want explain how Radpool design is different from Fedipool and from my perspective a design that has better chances of adoption.
+I explain how Radpool design is different from Fedipool.
+I also point out to how the Radpool network 1) can scale for providing payout variance reduction, and 2) provide a payout mechanism that provides unilateral exits.

-Links to previous discussions
+Links to previous discussions on Fedopill

 - [Github Discussion](https://github.com/fedimint/fedimint/discussions/1504)
 - [Delving Bitcoin discussion](https://delvingbitcoin.org/t/fedimint-overview-and-fedipool-theorizing/110/1)